 Best mountain bikes: downhill bikes

 The most extreme bikes for the most extreme terrain.
 Downhill bikes are designed to demolish the toughest gravity-fed trails.
-Since there’s very little pedaling involved, downhill bikes feature lots of suspension, a range of tough components and super sticky rubber.
+Since there’s very little pedaling involved, the best downhill mountain bikes feature lots of suspension travel, a range of tough components and super sticky rubber.

-The Sender 6 from German brand Canyon features 27.5-inch wheels and more compact geometry numbers, meaning it remains playful - a characteristic that’s especially appealing if you enjoy styling it up on gravity-fed jump lines.
+There's perhaps no better name for a downhill bike.
+The Sender from German brand Canyon features 27.5-inch wheels and more compact geometry numbers, meaning it remains playful - a characteristic that’s especially appealing if you enjoy styling it up on gravity-fed jump lines.
 We chose this model due to its well-performing specification list, which takes the ‘everything you want and nothing you don’t’ line of thought.
 However, choose any of the bikes in the range and you’ll be assured to get brilliant value for money.

 With 200mm of well-controlled rear suspension travel, there’s performance on offer for everything from slimy roots to brave hucks to flat.
 The suspension and frame design also work well with both air and coil shocks, meaning it’ll suit all preferences, too.
 We’re also big fans of the well-thought-out finishing touches - things like the rear fender and cable routing system finish off the package superbly.